-- 12.1 This option will only apply if: - we have made the offer of continuation in respect of the Insured Person; - the Insured Person provides a declaration within 30 days of each review date that they: - are actively working on a full time basis; - are not planning to cease work in the next 12 months; and - have not made a claim, are not eligible to make a claim, and are not on claim for any benefit under any insurance cover issued by us; - we have accepted an application for this option for the Insured Person; and - premiums continue to be paid for this Policy.

-12.2 From the review date on or following the Insured Person's 55th, 65th or 70th birthday (as applicable) the Policy will only pay the following benefits if this option applies:

-- Total Disability Benefit; and - Specified Injury Benefit.1
+12.1 This option will only apply if:

+- we have made the offer of continuation in respect of the Insured Person; - the Insured Person provides a declaration within 30 days of each review date that they: - are actively working on a full time basis; - are not planning to cease work in the next 12 months; and - have not made a claim, are not eligible to make a claim, and are not on claim for any benefit under any insurance cover issued by us; - we have accepted an application for this option for the Insured Person: and - premiums continue to be paid for this Policy. - 12.2 From the review date on or following the Insured Person's 55th, 65th or 70th birthday (as applicable) the Policy will only pay the following benefits if this option applies: - · Total Disability Benefit; and - Specified Injury Benefit.1
-12.3 The following conditions apply to cover provided under the IP Continuation Option:

-- The waiting period for the IP Continuation Option is restricted to 90 days, the benefit period is 2 years, and the maximum insured monthly benefit is \$20,000; - The contract will be issued on an indemnity basis, and pre-disability monthly earnings will be taken as the Insured Person's monthly earnings in the 12 month period immediately preceding the commencement of total disability; - The Insured Person will be required to sign a declaration in accordance with section 12.1 within 30 days of every review date on or following the Insured Person's 55th, 65th or 70th birthday (as applicable), and must make their declaration every year;

-- The benefit period may extend beyond the review date (other than the review date following the Insured Person's 75th birthday) if the Insured Person is on claim, however the Policy will end following the completion of the benefit period; - The IP Continuation Option is not guaranteed to be offered or re-offered, and may be withdrawn at any time; and - The Policy will continue until the earliest of: - the review date that the Insured Person fails to meet the conditions of the annual declaration in accordance with section 12.1; or - the review date on or following the Insured Person's 75th birthday. - 1.
-Specified Injury Benefit is not available for a Policy held inside superannuation unless Income Linking Plus has been selected.
+- 12.3 The following conditions apply to cover provided under the IP Continuation Option: - The waiting period for the IP Continuation Option is restricted to 90 days, the benefit period is 2 years, and the maximum insured monthly benefit is \$20,000; - The contract will be issued on an indemnity basis, and pre-disability monthly earnings will be taken as the Insured Person's monthly earnings in the 12 month period immediately preceding the commencement of total disability; - The Insured Person will be required to sign a declaration in accordance with section 12.1 within 30 days of every review date on or following the Insured Person's 55th, 65th or 70th birthday (as applicable), and must make their declaration every year; - The benefit period may extend beyond the review date (other than the review date following the Insured Person's 75th birthday) if the Insured Person is on claim, however the Policy will end following the completion of the benefit period; - The IP Continuation Option is not guaranteed to be offered or re-offered, and may be withdrawn at any time; and - The Policy will continue until the earliest of: - the review date that the Insured Person fails to meet the conditions of the annual declaration in accordance with section 12.1; or - the review date on or following the Insured Person's 75th birthday.